Microsoft Teams brings great convenience to people all around the world allowing them to call, chat, meet and collaborate in one app.

 - After you’ve adjusted the settings for the recording session, you can host or join a call or a meeting in Microsoft Teams.

 Tip: Callnote doesn’t have any recording time limitation, but your Premium license type would restrict you in the number of recordings made per month.
 If you need to skip recording for some time and don’t want to cut unnecessary parts, click pause during recording.
 In that case, you’ll have your conversation recorded as one file.
-By pressing the stop/start buttons the recording will resume with the new file saved in your library.
+By pressing the stop/start buttons the Teams call recorder will resume with the new file saved in your library.

 Callnote provides a wide range of tools to create and share meeting notes.

 - Once the meeting is over and the Microsoft Teams recording is complete, you can find the audio and video files saved in the Callnote library.
 Recorded audio is saved as mp3 files, and videos are saved as mp4, which is easy to playback on any video player.